 Gambling Industry Braces Itself Against Tougher Sports Betting Rules Ahead of the London 2012 Olympics

-The IOC is making arrangements to ensure that the forthcoming London Olympics is free of sport betting scandals with the view of restoring the integrity of the biggest sports events in human history.
+The IOC is making arrangements to ensure that the forthcoming London Olympics will be free of sport betting scandals, with the aim of restoring the integrity of the biggest sports events in human history.

 Past sporting events have received bad reviews because of numerous gambling scandals which have rocked teams.
 The recent cricket scandal where some teams were paid to act accordingly came as shocker which tainted the image of the teams and prompted the responsible federations to take swift action against teams that acted mischievously.
 This was witnessed in the 2010 season of the Australian Rugby League where sports authorities found serious discrepancies in the betting patterns.